Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 Do Prosecutors Need More Than a Screenshot to Get a Conviction?

-Often, yes.
-A screenshot may be important evidence, but prosecutors typically try to support digital evidence with witness testimony, device records, account information, or other evidence that helps establish authenticity and credibility.
+That depends on the case and the other available evidence.
+Prosecutors may attempt to support screenshots with witness testimony, device records, account information, forensic data, or other evidence that helps establish authenticity, authorship, context, and credibility.

 Can a Screenshot Alone Lead to Criminal Charges in Ohio?